-Most CDS protect against default of high-risk municipal bonds, sovereign debt, and corporate debt.
+Most of these swaps protect against default of high-risk municipal bonds, sovereign debt, and corporate debt.
 Investors also use them to protect against the credit risk of mortgage-backed securities, junk bonds, and collateralized debt obligations.

 Here's an example to illustrate how swaps work.
 A company issues a bond.
 Several companies purchase the bond, thereby lending the company money.
 They want to make sure they don't get burned if the borrower defaults.
-They buy a credit default swap from a third party, who agrees to pay the outstanding amount of the bond.
+They buy a credit default swap from a third party.
+It agrees to pay the outstanding amount of the bond if the lender defaults.
 Most often, the third party is an insurance company, bank, or hedge fund.
 The swap seller collects premiums for providing the swap.

 Swaps protect lenders against credit risk.
 That enables bond buyers to fund riskier ventures than they might otherwise.
 Investments in risky ventures spur innovation and creativity, which boost economic growth.
 This is how Silicon Valley became America's innovative advantage.

 Companies that sell swaps protect themselves with diversification.
 If a company or even an entire industry defaults, they have the fees from other successful swaps to make up the difference.
 If done this way, swaps provide a steady stream of payments with little downside risk.

 Swaps were unregulated until 2009.
-That meant there was no government agency to make sure the seller of the CDS had the money to pay the holder if the bond defaulted.
+That meant there was no government agency to make sure the seller of the swap had the money to pay the holder if the bond defaulted.
 In fact, most financial institutions that sold swaps were undercapitalized.
 They only held a small percentage of what they needed to pay the insurance.
 The system worked until the debtors defaulted.